New "scalable effects" warhead demonstrated in flight test

 "The 'scalable effects' warhead was set to low-yield prior to the flight and scored a direct hit on the target," said Scott Arnold, vice president of precision fires in Lockheed Martin's Missiles and Fire Control business.
 "The performance of both the GMLRS+ rocket and the scalable effects warhead were outstanding, validating our continued investment in evolving the proven GMLRS weapon system to address current and future threats."

+The ability to vary to explosive power of a warhead has clear implications for reducing risk to friendly forces, civilians and also reducing unnecessary damage to infrastructure other than the intended target.
 Historically, the notion of varying the explosive power of a warhead has been primarily linked with nuclear weapons, where the term "dial-a-yield" is generally used.
 In this case, the amount of material which can "boost" the yield (for example, tritium) can be varied, as can the performance of "initiators," which allow a chain reaction to propagate.

 Achieving this with conventional (i.e. chemical) explosives presents different challenges.
 A plausible explanation of how this may be achieved would be varying the manner in which the explosive material contained in the warhead is detonated.
 However, Aerojet isn't giving away any secrets on how its scalable effects warhead is able to vary its yield.